 We are located at 77 King Street West, Stoney Creek, Ontario Canada, about an hour from the United States border in Niagara Falls or an hour from Toronto.
 We are within 15 to 45 minutes of most vintners and vineyards in the Niagara Wine Region.

 Parking and Shuttle Service:

-There is absolutely NO parking on-site.
+There is absolutely NO parking on-site during the Re-enactment event.
 FREE parking and a FREE shuttle runs

 on the Saturday from 10am to 10pm and Sunday from 10am until 5pm.
 The shuttle is